rwxrob/zet/20210902205543/README.md

 I fucking hate most of the channels that were in *Science and Technology* before the recent addition of the 'Software and Game Programming' related to shitty game development.
-Don't misunderstand, I have nothing against the *people* there (except Primagean who is a fucking uninformed, script-kiddy dick).
+Don't misunderstand, I have nothing against the *people* there (except ThePrimeagen who is a fucking uninformed, script-kiddy dick).

 Thank GOD are all these would-be game-devs-for-life are leaving en mass leaving Science and Technology practically empty except for people actually doing science and tech stuff (and the ducks and AI and earthquakes, of course).

 Sorry, not sorry.